Arthur Schabinger: Basketball achievements

 Schabinger coached college basketball for 20 seasons, including stints with Ottawa University, Emporia Teachers College and Creighton University.
 He was one of the founders of National Association of Basketball Coaches and the president of that organization in 1932.
 He authored the association's Constitution and By-Laws.
 He was enshrined in the Basketball Hall of Fame as a contributor in 1961.

 Football achievements

 As a player

 In 1910, Schabinger led the College of Emporia Presbies to a 17–0 victory over Washburn.
 During this game, he threw what some have credited (but many other records disputed) to be the first forward pass in college football history.
 That same year, "Schabie" scored seven touchdowns in a 107–0 win over Pittsburg Normal.

 Schabinger's mentor and coach at the College of Emporia was Bill Hargiss.

 As a coach

-Schabinger was the eighth head football coach at Ottawa University in Ottawa, Kansas, serving four seasons, from 1915 to 1919, and compiling a record of 9–17–5.
+Schabinger served as the head football coach at Ottawa University in Ottawa, Kansas for four seasons, from 1915 to 1919, compiling a record of 9–17–5.